App retention rate

 How to increase your app retention rate

-There are many strategies app developers use to increase app retention, including re-engagement ads, pushing notifications, and utilizing user segmentation tools.
+There are many strategies app developers use to increase app retention, including re-engagement ads, push notifications, and utilizing user segmentation tools.

 Learn more about how to increase mobile app retention.